How to pay international contractors in Ireland [2025]

 Misclassifying your employees and independent contractors will result in serious penalties from each (or all) of these three agencies, including:

-- Holding you liable for paying back taxes and missed pension and welfare contributions, as well as various penalties and fines
+Holding you liable for paying back taxes, plus penalties and interest

 Additionally, if an employee is incorrectly classified as an independent contractor, once the issue has been flagged by the governing bodies, that individual automatically gets all the rights afforded Irish employees, including protection against unfair dismissal and benefits, while you’re required to pay everything you should have, such as back taxes, during their employment.

-- Control.
-This test checks how much control the person has over their own schedule, where they work, and how the work is completed.
+Control.
+Checks how much control the person has over their own schedule, where they work, and how the work is completed.
 An individual who sets their own schedule and can work from anywhere they want is an independent contractor.

 Step #2: Determine the best way to pay your contractors